tsender/AutomaticSceneGeneration/README.md

 2. Download the `ROSIntegration` and `AutomaticSceneGeneration` plugins using the links above (making sure you download the specified branches).
 Copy these plugins into your `MyProject/Plugins/` folder.
 3. Open up your UE4 project and let the editor build the plugins (they will build automatically the first time you open the project).
 4. Once everything builds and the project opens, verify the plugins are active by going to Edit -> Plugins.
 If they are for some reason inactive, then activate them and restart the editor.

-Please consult the [auto_scene_gen](https://github.com/tsender/auto_scene_gen) repository for instructions on how to install the ROS interface.

 ## Initial Setup
 1. Open your UE4 project.